Skip to Content

 Can I take courses from other departments?

-Physics graduate students sometimes find graduate courses offered by other departments useful to their research plans.
-(Course descriptions can be found at the School of Graduate Studies Calendar.)
-However, course requirements for a Physics degree must be fulfilled with at least 50% PHY-coded courses, and all non-PHY courses must be related to the intended research topic.
+Physics graduate students sometimes find graduate courses offered by other departments useful for their research plans.
+(Course descriptions can be found on the School of Graduate Studies Calendar.)
+However, a Physics degree requires at least 50% PHY-coded courses, and all non-PHY courses must be related to the intended research topic.

 In order to enrol in a non-PHY course, approval from the Graduate Office must be sought.
-The procedure is
+The procedure follows:

-3. Send (a) the course name (b) an updated transcript (capturing the most recent year or more), (c) the list of all planned courses for the upcoming term, and (d) a one- or two-sentence justification to grad@physics.
+- Email (a) the course name, (b) an updated transcript (capturing the most recent year or more), (c) the list of all planned courses for the upcoming term, and (d) a one- or two-sentence justification to grad@physics.

-4. Your request will be approved (or denied) after review.
-This may take up to a week.
+- Your request will be approved (or denied) after review.
+This may take up to one week.